antedoro/arberia/exampleSite/content/about/index.md

 # license: ""
 ---

-Hi I'm the developer of Arberia Theme for Hugo.
+Hi I'm the developer of **Arberia Theme for Hugo**.
 If you want to know some about me read this _short bio_.

 My name is **Vincenzo Antedoro**.
 I'm an engineer who helps those who want to invest in renewables.
-For the rest he enjoys teaching with the method of learning by doing.
+For the rest I enjoy teaching with the method of learning by doing.

 Visualize my profile at my personal blog: [https://antedoro.it/about/](https://antedoro.it/about/)